bmos299/Blockchain101/README.md

 You should see: *crypto-js*

-## Chapter Description
+## Chapter Assignments

-Chapter 3 --
+1. Chapter 3.
+Goto [How Blockchain works](https://github.com/bmos299/Blockchain101/tree/main/How%20Blockchain%20Works) and follow the README.md.

 ## Contributing